PelleLille/hsl-docs/connect.rst

   Defer the connection with a temporary (421) error.

-  :param string reason: the defer message
+  :param reason: defer message with reason
+  :type reason: string or array
   :param array options: an options array
   :return: doesn't return, script is terminated